JaylyDev/jaylydev.github.io/posts/script-repl-minecraft.md

 ![Thumbnail](/assets/posts/script-repl-minecraft/thumbnail.png)

-Script REPL (read–eval–print loop) Add-On is a debugging tool for Minecraft Scripting, that allows user to run JavaScript code in Minecraft: Bedrock Edition.
+Script REPL (read-eval-print loop) Add-On is a debugging tool for Minecraft Scripting, that allows user to run JavaScript code in Minecraft: Bedrock Edition.
 This powerful add-on is great to use for debugging, prototyping, and learning JavaScript and Minecraft's scripting API.

 ![REPL Form](/assets/posts/script-repl-minecraft/script-interpreter-v12050_2.png)

 Currenly JavaScript is the only programming language that allow developers to use Script APIs from within their code.

 This add-on allows developers to debug JavaScript code and reports an error condition immediately in Minecraft in-game using this interpreter.
 This reduces the amount of script errors happened in your code development and time, and allows developers to experiment with the new features available in Script API modules in Minecraft.